bluescarni/piranha/doc/sphinx/hello_piranha.rst

   library is necessary;
 * Piranha itself is header-only, so there is no ``-lpiranha`` to link to.

-.. note:: The development version of Piranha adds serialization capabilities, and requires the corresponding Boost library to be linked in with ``-lboost_serialization`` if such capablities are used.
+.. note:: The development version of Piranha adds serialization capabilities, and requires the Boost Serialization library to be linked in with ``-lboost_serialization`` if such capablities are used.

 If you installed Piranha in a custom ``PREFIX``, you will need to specify on the command line where the Piranha headers are located via the ``-I`` switch.
 E.g.,